-It’s fair to say that anything to do with Micheal Jordan is going to be worth quite a lot of money.
+It’s fair to say that anything to do with Michael Jordan is going to be worth quite a lot of money.
 This can be seen in the sales of Michael Jordan basketball cards.
 Unbelievably, some Michael Jordan basketball cards have sold for upwards of $600,000, with one even selling for over $900,000.

 With so much value held in these basketball cards, it’s sometimes quite easy to forget that there are also Michael Jordan baseball cards with a high value.
 Though Jordan’s baseball career didn’t take off as he’d planned, he left fans with great memories and different types of baseball cards that many hunted for.

 Because of his one-of-a-kind legacy, most cards have risen dramatically in value, especially when in mint condition.
 If you’re lucky enough to own one of these cards or are simply a keen collector, this post will be great for you.

 In this post, we give you the rundown of the most collected Michael Jordan baseball cards.

 The Most Expensive Michael Jordan Baseball Cards